How to Unclog a Drain: 7 Easy Fixes That Actually Work Fast

 A mix of baking soda and vinegar followed by hot water is effective and safe.

-Can I use boiling water to unclog a drain?
+Can I use boiling water if I want to succeed in how to unclog a drain?

 Yes—especially for grease clogs—but avoid boiling water on PVC pipes.